A shift from the Industrial Revolution to the Industrial Evolution

 The Search for Lasting Materials

-The TPU Bandwallet is innovative and durable, inspired by workwear and designed with strong seamless welding.
-Functionality and aesthetics literally merge in the new TPU Bandwallet.
+The Bandwallet TPU is innovative and durable, inspired by workwear and designed with strong seamless welding.
+Functionality and aesthetics literally merge in the new Bandwallet TPU.

 Secrid is a Certified B Corp